anarkiwi/sid-wizard/README.md

 ^ menu point to switch sync modes ^

-MODE 0: normal mode (default, original VESSEL MIDI support by anarkiwi) MODE 1: external MIDI sync in (by polling)
+MODE 0: normal mode (default, original VESSEL MIDI support by anarkiwi) MODE 1: external MIDI sync in (via polling)
 MODE 2: NMI sync: external MIDI sync in via NMI

 Mode 0 is the default behavior of SID-Wizard (SW) with an attached MIDI device,